Botanical Name: Catharanthus roseus

 Let the sun shine in.
 Flowering plants need plenty of light to bloom.
 To help your periwinkle bloom, keep your plant where it'll get a few hours of sunlight every day.

 Or move it outside.
 Growing periwinkle plant in a sunny spot outdoors for the summer will give it more blooming power.
+Don't worry -- it can take the heat.
 Just be sure to bring it back inside before the temperature drops to 60°F/16°C at night.
 It doesn't like the cold at all.

-Repot in spring.
+Give it some space.
 Madagascar periwinkle is a vigorous grower, quickly filling a small pot in a short time.
-Repot when your periwinkle plant outgrows its pot, moving it up to a pot 1 size larger.
+Repot when your periwinkle plant outgrows its pot, moving it up to a pot 1-inch (2.5 cm) larger.
+Don't over-pot, because a too-large container will hold too much water, which can lead to root rot.
+Besides, it blooms best when its roots are a little snug.

 Height: 10 in (25 cm)